Here are common questions we receive about KiwiGrip. If you can't find an answer to your question here please feel free to contact us.

 - Very flat surfaces (no deck camber) like large catamarans or Navy ship decks or docks, etc.

-The problem with 9 inch rollers on yacht decks is that if the deck has some camber to it, and you roll a 9 inch roller fore-aft, you’ll exert less pressure on the ends of the roller than you do in the middle.
-This means that you’ll achieve a slightly different texture at the ends than you’ll get in the middle.
-Not desirable.
+The problem with 9 inch rollers on yacht decks is that the deck has some camber to it.
+As you roll the larger roller fore and aft, the roller cannot compensate for the height differential, slight though it may be.
+You will exert less pressure on the ends of the roller than is applied in the middle resulting in an undesirable uneven texture.

 Finally, your rollers will last a lifetime if you wash them well in fresh water after each use.

 No. Following a good sand-up and acetone wash we get a moderate bond to Starboard®.
-Certainly fine for cosmetic surfaces, but not adequate for floors or other wear surfaces.
+It is certainly fine for cosmetic surfaces, but not adequate for floors or other worn surfaces.